 Today the Green Palm Inn is decorated with British-Colonial furnishings, with accents of palm trees in the décor, reflecting upon both Savannah’s British roots and its subtropical climate.
 Guest are welcomed with luxurious bedding, comfortable relaxing areas, and home-cooked breakfasts, desserts, and hors-d'oeuvres.
 And of course, complimentary wine in the afternoon.

 Innkeepers Angela and Rob are originally from England and have lived in the USA for over twenty-five years.
 After suffering too many mid-west winters, we decided to relocate to beautiful historic Savannah, where we took over the Green Palm Inn.
-We fell in love with it on our visit and are sure you will too.
+We fell in love with it on our first visit and are sure you will too.

 We look forward to welcoming guests from all parts of the world and sharing our wonderful Savannah home.
 Along with our fantastic staff, Priscilla and Nicole, we aim to make your stay comfortable and memorable.